The AA: Campsites and caravan parks

-The AA award a "Pennant rating" to campsites and caravan parks on a five-point scale.
+The AA award a "Star rating" to campsites and caravan parks on a five-point scale.
 A percentage score is also awarded to enable comparison of parks with the same rating.

 Restaurants

-AA inspectors award AA rosettes on a zero to five system.
+AA inspectors award AA rosettes on a one to five system.
 About one in ten restaurants have been awarded one or more rosettes.
-As of 2020, around 2,000 restaurants in the United Kingdom and Ireland held AA rosettes.
+As of 2024, around 1,500 restaurants in the United Kingdom hold AA rosettes.